stakater/mto-docs/content/concepts/integration-config.md

 - `components.dex:` Configures Dex.
 - `components.dexConfigOperator:` Configures DexConfigOperator.
 - `components.finopsOperator:` Configures FinOps Operator.
 - `components.templateOperatorV2:` Configures Template Operator v2.
 Set `mode` to `Managed` to deploy it alongside MTO, or leave it at the default `Disabled` to deploy nothing.
 Chart values can be overridden via `values`.
-See [Templates](https://docs.stakater.com/template-operator-docs/) for what it provides.

 !!! note
   PostgreSQL, Prometheus, OpenCost, Dex, DexConfigOperator, FinOpsOperator and Template Operator v2 are configured using MTO Dependencies Operator.
 See [MTO Dependencies Operator documentation](https://github.com/stakater/mto-dependencies-operator) for reference